 A: In the employment context, usually only regular employees are protected.

-Most employment laws protect only regular employees but exempt workers such as independent contractors and interns, although some states have passed laws to expand coverage beyond regular employees.
+Most employment laws protect only regular employees but exclude workers such as independent contractors and interns, although some states have passed laws to expand coverage beyond regular employees.
 This can be further complicated when workers sign up with a referral agency and are assigned to staff another company, or find themselves in other joint employer situations.

 However, the fact that a worker is classified as an independent contractor or temporary worker does not mean that they are unprotected.
 These classifications are often overbroad and incorrect.
 For this reason, it is important to consult with an attorney to determine whether you really are a regular employee, independent contractor or other type of employee.